 - 02 9265 9427

-Councillor Robert Kok is a practising lawyer.
-He is currently deputy chair of the Major Developments Sub-Committee and a member of the Central Sydney Planning Committee.
+Councillor Robert Kok is a practising lawyer and currently the deputy chair of the Major Development Assessment Sub-Committee and a member of the Central Sydney Planning Committee.

 - Councillor John Mant

 Councillor John Mant (B.A.
 LL.B., Dip.
 T&CP Syd.) has worked in senior positions in federal and state governments.
 He has consulted to the World Bank, undertaken other international consultancies and projects, and been a partner in a major Sydney law firm.

 One of Australia's leading experts on planning systems and local government management, John's expertise spans the fields of: